cormullion/Karnak.jl/docs/src/examples.md

 ![tube map](assets/figures/tubemap.png)

-It's a design classic, hand-drawn by Harry Beck in 1931, and updated regularly ever since.
+It’s a design classic, hand-drawn by Harry Beck in 1931, and updated regularly ever since.
 As an electrical engineer, Beck represented the sprawling London track network as a tidy circuit board.
 For Beck, the important thing about the map was to show the connections, rather than the accurate geography.